venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 - `You are a` ... (customer support manager, ...),
 - `You are an excellent copywriter` skilled at crafting emails that use active verbs to engage recipients.
 Please write an email of fewer than 150 words that encourages the reader to attend a webinar.
 Include three options for the email’s subject line.

+Role play narrows down responses based on the expected expertise.
+It shows significant improvements in the quality of the answers.

 #### System Roles
 - https://www.allabtai.com/chatgpt-gpt4-system-prompt-engineering-ultimate-guide/
 - https://www.allabtai.com/chatgpt-4-prompt-engineering-the-ultimate-problem-solver-prompt/